lvtffuk/mat-twitter-downloader/README.md

 First line is header.

 ## Output
-The output is stored in `csv` in the output directory.
+The output is stored in `csv` files in the output directory.
 File | Description
 :------------ | :-------------
 `tweets.csv` | Latest tweets of the users.
 `followers.csv` | The followers of the users.
+`followers.nsd.csv` | Calculated normalized social distance for followers.
 `followings.csv` | Followings of the users.
+`followings.nsd.csv` | Calculated normalized social distance for followings.
 `friends.csv` | Users following each other.

 ## Docker